 Substitute payments in lieu of dividends.
-For payments received by a broker on behalf of a customer in lieu of dividends as a result of the transfer of a customer's securities for use in a short sale, see Box 8 under Form 1099-MISC on page 27.
+For payments received by a broker on behalf of a customer in lieu of dividends as a result of the transfer of a customer's securities for use in a short sale, see Box 8 under Form 1099-MISC on page 28.

 RICs and REITs.
-If a regulated investment company (RIC) or

-or a real estate investment trust (REIT) declares a dividend in October, November, or December payable to shareholders of record on a specified date in such a month, the dividends are treated as paid by the RIC or REIT and received by the shareholders on December 31 of such year as long as the dividends are actually paid by the RIC or REIT during January of the following year.
+If a regulated investment company (RIC) or a real estate investment trust (REIT) declares a dividend in October, November, or December payable to shareholders of record on a specified date in such a month, the dividends are treated as paid by the RIC or REIT and received by the shareholders on December 31 of such year as long as the dividends are actually paid by the RIC or REIT during January of the following year.
 Report such dividends on Form 1099-DIV for the year preceding the January they are actually paid.
 See sections 852(b)(7) and 857(b)(8).

-If such a dividend paid in January is subject to backup withholding, it must be withheld when the dividend is actually paid.
+If such a dividend paid in January is subject to backup withholding, withhold when the dividend is actually paid.
 Therefore, backup withhold in January, deposit the withholding when appropriate, and reflect it on Form 945 for the year withheld.
 However, since the dividend is reportable on Form 1099-DIV in the prior year, the related backup withholding is also reportable on the prior year Form 1099-DIV.

 Qualified small business stock-RICs.
-Under section 1202, a 50% exclusion may be allowed on the gain on the sale or exchange of qualified small business stock (QSBS).
-If any part of the capital gain distribution reported in box 2a may qualify for this exclusion (taking into consideration the shareholder's holding period), report the gain in box 2d, and please furnish the recipient a statement of the recipient's share of the RIC's adjusted basis in such QSBS and the name of the QSBS.
+Under section 1202, a 50% exclusion may be allowed on the gain on the sale or exchange of qualified small business stock (QSBS) issued after August 10, 1993, and held for more than 5 years.
+If any part of the capital gain distribution reported in box 2a may qualify for this exclusion (taking into consideration the shareholder's holding period), report the gain in box 2d, and furnish the recipient a statement that reports separately for each designated section 1202 gain: the amount of the section 1202 gain, the name of the corporation that issued the stock, the date (or dates) on which the RIC acquired the stock that was sold, and the shareholder's part of the RIC's basis in the stock.